AsmiVats/Flow-Tracker/README.md

 ## Overview

-Flow Tracker aims to provide a streamlined solution for managing and visualizing flows, tasks, or any sequential process.
+Flow Tracker empowers women to stay in sync with their bodies by tracking hormonal changes and predicting future cycles.
 The project is split into a modern React frontend (in `frontend/`) and a backend server (in `server/`).

 ---

 ## Features

+- **Track Hormonal Changes:** Log and monitor hormonal symptoms and phases.
+- **Cycle Prediction:** Get estimates and reminders for your next cycle.
+- **Personalized Insights:** Receive cycle-related tips and alerts.
 - **React + TypeScript Frontend:** Fast, modern UI powered by Vite.
 - **TypeScript Backend:** Scalable API, ready for deployment.
-- **ESLint & Code Quality:** Recommended configuration for both client and server.
-- **Easy Development Workflow:** Simple scripts for development and deployment.
 - **Cloudflare Workers Ready:** Server can be deployed as a Cloudflare Worker.

 ---